niiknow/deep-values/README.md

 # deepValues and deepFilter
-- `deepValues` deep capture version of Object.values that return all object's primative values
+- `deepValues` capture version of Object.values that return all object's primative values
-- `deepFilter` piggy-back on `deepValues` to allow for deep filtering on object primative values
+- `deepFilter` piggy-back on `deepValues` to allow for deep filtering on object's primative values

 ## Why?